oracle-livelabs/oci/oci-landing-zones/mushop/mushop_info.md

 In this lab, you will:

     Inspect the resources created by the Landing Zone.
-    Learn the simple intergration of thrid party app with the Landing Zone.
+    Learn the process of intergration of thrid party app with the Landing Zone.

 Prerequisites